rillian/2019-gsoc/README.md

 ## Milestones

 - [x] Convert a document from ATF and display it in Scaife.
-- [ ] Batch convert a subset of records and make them browsable.
+- [ ] Publish a repo with a subset of convertable records.
 - [ ] Set up automated export from CDLI data to a CTS repo.
 - [ ] Integrate with the cdli website.